Transition 2022

 Year 7

-8am – 8.30am – Breakfast is available to purchase from our dining room
+8am – 8.30am: Morning breakfast available from the dining room

 • Our School Uniform